Meet Our Staff

-Linda Starnes is the first person to greet the children and families as they enter the Center.
-Besides her bookkeeping responsibilities, Linda helps the family complete their initial paperwork and show them the facility.
-Linda’s gift is making families feel comfortable and at home as they begin their journey of healing.
-Linda is a graduate of Joshua High School and before joining the JCCAC staff, was employed by the Joshua Independent School District as an Administrative Assistant at the Joshua High School Ninth Grade Campus.
+Linda Starnes is a graduate of Joshua High School.
+Before joining the JCCAC staff, Linda was employed by the Joshua Independent School District as an Administrative Assistant at the Joshua High School Ninth Grade Campus.
+Linda provides an array of office management duties for the Center and services for families who are victims of crime.
+Linda is a family favorite she has the unique ability to make families feel welcomed, even in the most difficult of situations.
 Linda believes that her own early life experiences have prepared her to show compassion, love, guidance and security to our families.

 Deidra Morgan, Statewide Intake Coordinator

 Deidra Morgan earned her Bachelor’s degree in Family and Child Development with a Minor in Early Childhood Education from Stephen F. Austin State University.
 Deidra works hand-in-hand with Law Enforcement and CPS, receiving Johnson County CPS reports from the Statewide Intake in Austin.
 She communicates with investigators on reported cases in order to schedule the forensic interviews, which may include the presence of our K-9 Advocates and Therapy Dogs.